learnoo/greenlight/README.md

 # learnoo.live

-learnoo.live is a simple front-end interface for your BigBlueButton server.
+learnoo.live is a simple web-conference application interface for learnoo.net.
 At it's heart, learnoo.live provides a minimalistic web-based application that allows users to:

   * Signup/Login with Google, Office365, or through the application itself.
   * Manage your account settings and user preferences.